Frontify/frontify-aem-connector/README.md

 For the Frontify AEM Connector to properly work, the following pre-requisites are required

-1. Adobe Experience Manager 6.5 with installed SP4 (aem-service-pkg-6.5.4.zip)
+1. Adobe Experience Manager 6.5 with installed SP4 (aem-service-pkg-6.5.4.zip).
+SP 14 is tested as well, use version 6.5.14-2.0.9
 1. AEM Connector to be installed on AEM
 1. Valid Frontify DAM account